karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

 <figcaption> {{ site.data.images[page.figure4].caption }} </figcaption>
 </figure>

-The complete code of the module that you created in this post is hidden under the button below.
+The complete code of the module that you created in this post is hidden under the button below, and available at [GitHub](https://github.com/karttur/machinelearning/tree/gh-pages/docs/).

 <button id= "toggle03btn" onclick="hiddencode('toggle03')">Hide/Show complete module</button>